antistereov/server-config/README.md

 This configuration is specific to my setup.
 You might need to skip some of these steps.
 I tried to add every source that I used to configure my server.
 Feel free to check these out to.

+Two notes on Docker:
-One note on Docker: I like to use Docker volumes for persistent storage instead of local directories since these are easier to back up, and you cannot destroy your containers with user rights management.
+* I like to use Docker volumes for persistent storage instead of local directories since these are easier to back up, and you cannot destroy your containers with user rights management.
 I strongly recommend you using Docker volumes as well.
 This would have saved me days trying to fix things when setting up my server for the first time.
+* I use an external docker network to connect all services.
+This way, only port `80` and `443` get exposed.
+Routing is done by Nginx Proxy Manager.
+Everything else stays in the Docker network.

 ## Prerequisites